Isaac Gallegos, LPC

 Our work will vary according to the nature of what you’re faced with.
 At times there will be thorough exploration.
 In other instances there will simply be quiet space to heal.
 I offer a balance between structure and openness to the inevitable shifts in direction that occur throughout therapy.
 I employ theoretically informed techniques paired with delicate sensitivity and respect for the uniqueness of each client I meet.
 Our exploration will only ever reach the depth and direction that you deem me trustworthy of addressing.
 My hope is that by the end of our work together, you will have gained what you need in the way of insight and self-awareness to adequately enact meaningful change or effectively adapt to the change that has occurred in your life.

 I am also an ardent proponent of the healing power of animal companionship and nature, and spend as much of my spare time as I can hiking or cuddling with my beagle.
 If you’d like to see about working together, please call me at 512/201-4501, ext.
-156, or you can also request me on our Get Started page.
-I look forward to hearing from you.
+156. I look forward to hearing from you.